Effective August 17, 2015

 If a bidder is successful, the funds initially deposited will be deducted and credited toward the total amount due.
 The successful bidder must pay the balance of the final bid plus the registry of court service charge and the foreclosure sale fee in person at the Clerk’s office no later than 4:00 P.M.
 CST on the day of the sale.
 The Certificate of Sale will not be issued until good funds are received by the Clerk’s office.

 Pursuant to S.S.
 28.24 (10) the Clerk will charge the successful bidder a registry of court service charge on the full amount of the successful bid.
 The charge assessed is 3% of the first $500.00 of the bid and 1.5% of the remaining balance.
-This charge must be paid at the time of final payment as well as a $70.00 foreclosure sale fee.
+This charge must be paid at the time of final payment.

 A Certificate of Title will be recorded after the tenth day from the date of the sale, if no objections to the sale are filed.
 The defendant has ten days after the sale to file an objection.
 If an objection is filed, the Judge will rule at a hearing as to whether or not a Certificate of Title is to be issued.